 LISTEN: How Michael Cohen Protects Trump By Making Legal Threats

-Donald Trump's lawyer Michael Cohen is facing legal peril, including an FBI raid of his home and office — and involvement in a civil lawsuit with porn star Stormy Daniels.
+Donald Trump's lawyer Michael Cohen is facing legal peril, including an FBI raid of his home and office — and involvement in a civil lawsuit with adult film star Stormy Daniels.

-But in the past, it was Cohen who has sought to put legal pressure on others to solve problems for his boss.
+But in the past, it was Cohen who sought to put legal pressure on others to solve problems for his boss.

 For the first time, audio recordings of Cohen's legal threats, from a 2015 Daily Beast interview, are being published.